prathimacode-hub/Nakagawa--Safest_Path_During_Earthquakes/README.md

 ## Tech Stack

+• Data Gathering -

+• Data Preparation -

+• Risk Classification -

+• Path Finding Algorithms -

+• Dashboard - Streamlit

+## Project Summary

-• Data Gathering - Gathering the data about the Shelters (Earthquake, Tsunami and Flood) on Nakagawa Ward with various parameters needed to calculate risk factor and safest path.
+• Gathering the data about the Shelters (Earthquake, Tsunami and Flood) on Nakagawa Ward with various parameters needed to calculate risk factor and safest path.

-• Data Preparation - Preparing and pre-processing the data for it to read and determine the risk classification and path finding appropriately.
+• Preparing and pre-processing the data for it to read and determine the risk classification and path finding appropriately.

-• Risk Classification - Check up, configure and evaluate with the risk factors based on distance, building density and earthquake considerations.
+• Check up, configure and evaluate with the risk factors based on distance, building density and earthquake considerations.

-• Path Finding Algorithms - Devising the safest path using algorithms that gives out the best possible route to take up during emergencies.
+• Devising the safest path using algorithms that gives out the best possible route to take up during emergencies.

-• Dashboard - Streamlit Application.
+• Deploying Safest Path Integrated Web App on Streamlit.

 ## Conclusion

 An Interactive WebApp to devise safest path in Nakagawa-Ku region, Japan during natural disasters like Earthquakes, Tsunamis and Floods that helps in prioritizing the citizen's safety in risk prone zones.